Skip to main content

 Unsurprisingly, many of the rotations you would expect in a traditional time-based program are still part of a competency-based program.
 Residents will be expected to complete the following rotations - however, may have educational experiences adjusted based on career goals and personal learning needs.

-2 Blocks Junior Attending on CTU (one as PGY-4, one as PGY-5)
+2 Blocks Junior Attending on regular CTU (one as PGY-4, one as PGY-5)

 2 Blocks Junior Attending on CTU-E (ER/short-stay unit) (one as PGY-4, one as PGY-5)